 As mediation can be challenging, we always work as a pair to provide excellent support to clients.
 Our professional but warm approach and focused meetings give the best chance of a positive, lasting outcome.

 You are welcome to call us without obligation to discuss your situation.
 We won’t recommend mediation is we feel it is not appropriate.

 The following may help you to decide whether and when to use mediation to address conflict in your workplace.

 Mediation is an effective way of resolving conflict in the workplace.
 It saves employers time and money and produces lasting results.
 For those involved, it offers a swift end to the stress of conflict and ensures their energies are focused in the right place.

 Mediation can address different kinds of conflict in the workplace.
-It works for two or more colleagues or whole teams if they are willing to give it a try and they have the authority to resolve matters (or some of them).
-Issue we commonly address include:
+It works for two or more colleagues or whole teams.
+They need to be willing to give it a try and have the authority to resolve matters (or some of them).
+Issues we commonly address include:

 - ‘personality clashes’

 - problem behaviour